-It was a hard life being an SDSer those days and I gave up after a precious few of them.
-For one thing, I made the startling discovery that SDS meetings were a drag and tended to consume whole evenings at a gulp.
-For another.
-I drifted into alternative extracurricular pursuits where people seemed to get on a lot easier with each other and where it was possible to meet a considerably wider assortment.
-Still, I continued to assume, come the revolution, that I would leap forth-with into the ranks of Harvard's insurgents, whoever they might be.
-And I continued to assume as much through the three years that intervened between the vision and the event.
-So it was not until it-happened-here that I learned any different.
+It was a hard life being an SDSer those days, and I gave up after a precious few of them.
+For one thing, I made the starling discovery that SDS meetings were a drag and tended to consume whole evening at a gulp.
+For another, I drifted into alternative extracurricular pursuits where people seemed to get on a lot easier with each other and where it was possible to meet a considerably wider assortment.
+Still, I continued to assume, come the revolution, that I would leap forthwith into the ranks of Harvard's insurgents, whoever they might be.
+And I continued to assume as much through the three years that invented between the vision and the event.
+So it was until it-happened-here that I learned any different.

-SPRING VACATION danced to an overdue end, I came back to Cambridge, and straightaway the town revealed itself in a new light.
-The barefoot townies scrounging and pimping out along Mass Ave became Harvard students or, failing that, members of the greater Harvard community, rapping.
-The square was rife with midnight conferences, indoors and outdoors, inconsequential and self-consciously vital.
+SPRING VACATION danced to an overdue end, I came back to Cambridge, and straightway the town revealed itself in a new light.
+The barefoot townies scrounging and pimping out along.
+Mass Ave became Harvard students or, failing that, members of the greater Harvard community, rapping.
+The square was rife with midnight conferences, indoor and outdoors, inconsequential and self-consciously vital.
 Top-secret information could be had for a song, if that.
 Friends greeted each other with a knowing smile, as if to say everybody had exactly the same weighty thing on his mind and why not admit it?

-Before I knew it.
-I was on strike myself, having been taught at an early age never to cross a picket line and the lesson having stuck.
-I wondered for a spell whether a New York City teacher ought to adhere to this rule, but then sat back and proceeded to enjoy the prospect of not attending classes-in contrast to Harvard-per-usual, where I failed to attend them but got depressed about it.
-As the next logical step.
-I began to absorb the issues of the strike-ROTC.
-Afro-American Studies, expansion-and could see nothing objectionable and a lot of good in the positions staked out by the first mass meeting.
+Before I knew it, I was on strike myself, having been taught at an early age never to cross a picket line and the lesson having struck.
+I wondered for a spell whether a New York City teacher ought to adhere to this rule, but then sat back and proceeded to enjoy to prospect of not attending classes--in contrast to Harvard-perusual, where I failed to attend them but got depressed about it.
+As the next logical step, I began to absorb the issues of the strike--ROTC, Afro-American Studies, expansion--and could see nothing objectionable and a lot of good in the position staked out by the first mass meeting.

-I was growing reasonably acclimated when, by and by.
-I ran into a girl whom I might as well call Betsy, because that's her name.
+I was growing reasonably acclimated, when, by and by, I ran into a girl whom I might as well call Betsy, because that's her name.
 I was growing acclimated and she was on the brink of complete collapse.
-"You can't build a legitimate movement on coercion and violence. "she said. or words to that effect.
-Betsy allowed as how she was attending classes regularly for the first time she could remember, now, during the strike, to show that people other than fascists cared about such things as freedom of movement.
+"You can't build a legitimate movement on coercion and violence," she said, or words to that effect.
+Betsy allowed as how she was attending classes regularly for the first time she could remember, now, during the strike to show that people other than fascists cared about such things as feedom of movement.
 By way of being sympathetic, I went with her to a class of Oscar Handlin's that turned out to deal with the innovative power of American cities around the turn of the century.
 I searched Professor Handlin's lecture for veiled references to the strike and found not a one.
 But at its finish, laying down his notes, the good professor waxed grim and offered a brief prayer that Harvard might have returned to normalcy by his course's next meeting.

-The way I figure it, my tutor will learn to live with student power-begrudgingly but nevertheless.
-He may even learn to live with Eldridge Cleaver, though I'm hedging my bets.
-But he won't learn to live with anything or anybody that sticks an axe in his face-so why bother?
+The way I figure it, my tutor will learn to live with student power--begrudgingly but nevertheless.
+He may even learn to live with Eldridge Cleaver, though I'm hedging in my bets.
+But he won't learn to live with anything or anybody that sticks an axe in the face--so why bother?
 In America, for the time being, revolutions are to be sold rather than made.